cacilhas/nanpure/README.md

 ### Generator

-It’s require to have [Michael Kennett’s Sudoku][] installed.
-It’s used as board generator.
+It’s require that [Michael Kennett’s Sudoku][] be installed.
+It’s used as board generating back-end.

 ### License